This BLOG On FHA Guidelines And Qualifying Requirements For Home Buyers Was UPDATED On May 1st, 2019

 Standard FHA lending limits for a single family unit is $294,515.

-- For two unit residential properties, the standard FHA lending limits is at $377,075
+- For two-unit residential properties, the standard FHA lending limits are at $377,075

 - Standard FHA lending limits for 3 unit properties is set at $455,800